vincenganga/Currency-Converter/README.md

 # CURRENCY CONVERTER
-A simple Currency Converter developed using Python with 180 currencies available
+A simple Currency Converter developed using Python with 180 currencies available.

 ## Table Of Contents:
 * [About The Program](#about-the-program)